Elkhiat15/Large-Document-Summarization/README.md

 <a name="f5"></a>
 ## 5) Chat with PDFs

 The last feature is that you can chat with the PDFs you have just uploaded.

-- At the first of the program the documents was loaded to a vactor database.
+- At the start of the program, the documents were loaded into a vector database.
-- The vector database store the documents in an efficient manner by using embedding which helps in fast retreival.
+- The vector database stores the documents in an efficient manner by using embeddings, which helps in fast retrieval.
-- When you ask a question the model use the vector database to retreive the response.
+- When you ask a question, the model uses the vector database to retrieve the response.

 <p align="center">
 <img src="assets/chat_GIF.gif" alt="cummulative arch Image">